jundalisay/spblist/content/en/research/hitler/mein/volume-2/chapter-05b.md

 ---
-title: Weltanschauung And Organization
+title: Targetting the Lower Class
-heading: Chapter 5
+heading: Chapter 5b
 weight: 40
-description: "THE PEOPLE'S State will not become a reality in virtue of the simple fact that we know the indispensable conditions of its existence"
+description: "The programme of the ordinary political party is just to cook up favourable results for the next general elections"
 author: Adolf Hitler
 image: /covers/mein.jpg
 ---

-The programme of the ordinary political party is just the recipe for cooking up favourable results for the next general elections.
+The programme of the ordinary political party is just to cook up favourable results for the next general elections.

-But the programme of a WELTANSCHAUUNG represents a declaration of war against an existing order of things, against present conditions, in short, against the established WELTANSCHAUUNG.
+But the programme of a WELTANSCHAUUNG is a declaration of war on the existing order of things, against present conditions, in short, against the established WELTANSCHAUUNG.

 Every individual fighter for such a new doctrine does not need to have a full grasp of the ultimate ideas and plans of the leaders of the movement.